apache/flink/docs/ops/filesystems.md

 #### Connection limiting

 You can limit the total number of connections that a file system can concurrently open.
 This is useful when the file system cannot handle a large number of concurrent reads / writes or open connections at the same time.
+You can also limit the throughput/bandwidth used to read/write from/to the FileSystem

 For example, very small HDFS clusters with few RPC handlers can sometimes be overwhelmed by a large Flink job trying to build up many connections during a checkpoint.

 To limit a specific file system's connections, add the following entries to the Flink configuration.
 The file system to be limited is identified by its scheme.